 Copy code

-INCREMENT =
+export const INCREMENT = ‘INCREMENT’;

 Using Redux to manage state in React applications simplifies the complexity of data flow and state management in large projects.
 By maintaining a centralized store, leveraging actions, and keeping reducers pure, Redux ensures that your app’s state is predictable and easy to manage.